-At Arleta attendance is VERY important.
+At Arleta, attendance is VERY important.
 Research shows that regular attendance has a direct correlation to a child’s academic success.
-Students need to be in class every day to benefit from the teacher’s instruction, the interaction with peers and the exchange of ideas that leads to a more in-depth understanding of content.
+Students need to be in class every day to benefit from the teacher’s instruction, interactions with peers, and the exchange of ideas that lead to a more in-depth understanding of content.

 Who do I contact to report my student's absence?

 Call the Attendance Office – 503-916-6334

 The expectations for students at Arleta are to:

 * Be on time when reporting to school.

 * Make up all work missed due to an absence or tardiness in order to not miss the learning opportunity.